DARB-Splatting: Generalizing Splatting with Decaying Anisotropic Radial Basis Functions: Introduction

 \section{Introduction}

-Splatting plays a pivotal role in modern 3D reconstruction, enabling the representation and rendering of 3D points without relying on explicit surface meshes.
-The recent 3D Gaussian representation, combined with splatting-based rendering in the 3D Gaussian Splatting (3DGS) \cite{kerbl3Dgaussians} has gained widespread attention due to its state-of-the-art (SOTA) visual quality, real-time rendering, and reduction in training times.
-Since its inception, 3DGS has seen expanding applications in industry, spanning 3D web viewers, 3D scanning, VR platforms, and more, catering to large user bases.
-As demand continues to rise, so does the need to improve efficiency to conserve computational resources.
+3D Gaussian Splatting (3DGS) \cite{kerbl3Dgaussians} has gained widespread attention in 3D reconstruction due to its state-of-the-art (SOTA) performance and real-time rendering capabilities.
+Since then, 3DGS has seen expanding industrial applications, spanning 3D web viewers, 3D scanning, VR platforms, and more \cite{aws_lee}.
+As demand continues to rise, optimizing models for efficiency becomes crucial.
+Given this, the need for resource-efficient approaches in 3DGS is becoming increasingly important.